carpentries-incubator/gap-lesson/index.md

 > ## Prerequisites {.prereq}
 >
-> The lesson is oriented to learners possessing the minimal theoretical
+> The lesson is oriented on learners possessing the minimal theoretical
 > background (at least at the level of undergraduate group theory course)
 > and willing to learn how the concepts from abstract algebra may be
 > explored using computational tools.